Traditional project approach

 Agile Product Ownership in a Nutshell

-Agile brings a number of new principles and insights to projects such as:
+Agile brings a number of new principles and insights to projects

 - Team members have much more to say about the project and are therefore often in multiple alternating roles: advisor, executor, designer, planner

 - The design of a project result gradually develops over time and is usually not predetermined

 - Project steps (milestones, interim results) are cut into smaller parts, making the work easier to understand and can be adjusted more quickly if an element to be built does not work out as desired

 - Teams are invited to try out things that promote innovation and creativity (and more motivation!)

 - The planning of the project is based on smaller elements, which is more realistic (compared to large deadlines over ‘a few months’)

 - The team will start building almost immediately and will not wait for instructions from a project plan